 What you do doesn't have to be something big, either.
 In fact, research indicates that even just doing something with the intention of it helping you could be effective.
 Journaling intentionally is one example of something small that can be really helpful.

 Step Four: Work On Something or Learn a New Skill

 Similar to step three, this step requires you to get up and do something.
 Where it differs though, is in what you are doing.
 Step three gets your mind off of your ex, but it allows you to do unproductive things for the sake of healing.

 Step four is different in that you should do things considered “productive."
 I took the time to write and to learn how to play piano.
 I also took up the hobby of paper crafting.
 So do something productive like writing, learning to play an instrument, learning a new language, or taking up a hobby.

 This is a crucial step of rebuilding your identity — one that doesn't include your ex.
 It's been shown that people who strongly identified themselves with their partners had a harder time getting over the relationship, so the more you can build a new you or rediscover old hobbies, or even rediscover what it's like to do your old hobbies as a single person, the closer you'll get to being happy without your ex.

 Step Five: Work Out

-Exercising is not only good for your body, but for your mind.
+Exercising is good for your body as well as your mind.
 It has been proven to make you more focused and energized.
 Having focus and energy will help motivate you to do things like those listed in step four.
 Plus, if you are already out of shape, then exercising will help you tone that body so when you ARE ready to get back to dating, you’ll have a more desirable physical appearance.